zachcasper/ubs/README.md

 This is a step-by-step guide for deploying the Todolist demo application with successively more complexity.
 It includes:

-* **Step 1** – Deploy a single container to Kubernetes using the built-in Radius deployment functionality
+* **Step 1** – Deploying a single container to Kubernetes using the built-in Radius deployment functionality
-* **Step 2** – Add a Redis cache deployed to Kubernetes using a Terraform configuration
+* **Step 2** – Adding a Redis cache deployed to Kubernetes using a Terraform configuration
-* **Step 3** – Replace the Redis cache with a PostgreSQL deployed to Kubernetes using a Terraform configuration (we will also create a resource type since Radius does not ship with a PostgreSQL resource type)
+* **Step 3** – Replacing the Redis cache with a PostgreSQL database deployed to Kubernetes using a Terraform configuration (we will also create a resource type since Radius does not ship with a PostgreSQL resource type)
-* **Step 4** – Replace the PostgreSQL recipe so that the database is deployed to Azure
+* **Step 4** – Replacing the PostgreSQL recipe so that the database is deployed to Azure
+* **Step 5** – As a developer, increasing the storage for the database
+* **Step 6** – As a platform engineer, modifying the environment so that the database is deployed in high-availability mode

 ## Prerequisites